lishiyo/frontier-tower-coordination-bot/memory-bank/progress.md

 - Understanding the interplay between Python's string escaping and Telegram's MarkdownV2 escaping is crucial (e.g., needing `\\-\\-` in an f-string to produce `\\-` for MarkdownV2).

 **Next Steps:**
-- Address pending Task 5.2 follow-ups:
-    - Ensure all user-facing times (e.g., proposal deadlines, result announcements) are consistently displayed in PST.
-    - Tweak results message copy from "(DM the bot)" to "(DM @botname)".
 - Begin Phase 7, Task 7.2: Implement `/proposals open` and `/proposals closed`.

 ## Sat May 17 20:15:00 PDT 2025